mesyella/JavascriptSearchEngine/README.md

 Find the distance of the input and the data by using cosine similarity and show the shortest distance(nearest).

 ## Programming Language
 The programming language used for this search engine is python.
-Using some library such as nltk, re, string, numpy, and scikit learn.
+Using some library such as re, string, numpy, and scikit learn.